jonescompneurolab/hnn-core/doc/install.md

 # Step 3. `hnn_core` installation types

 Note that Step 1 and Step 2 above are required for **all installation types**.
+Note that you can install multiple sets of HNN features below during the install process by combining them similar to `pip install "hnn_core[gui,parallel]"`.

 ## Basic Installation